Who are clients "bodies governed by public law"?

 • Liechtenstein Marketing,

-• Liechtenstein School of Music,
+• Liechtenstein School of Music and

 • the University of Liechtenstein,